|How do you ship products?|

 - We cannot supply information on any duties that your country may charge, nor be responsible for them.

-We reserve the right to change our shipping rates, but will not change them mid-order, so you will know what you pay before finalizing an order.
+We reserve the right to change our shipping rates, but will never change them mid-order, so you will know what you pay before finalizing an order.
+While our system doesn't account for every variation in shipping weight/size/distance, what you pay in shipping is usually equal to, or less than what we pay to ship your package.

 |Our system sends out notifications via email at several points in the process; order confirmation, shipping and tracking info, and order delivery confirmation.
 Please make sure to enter your email correctly and that your email server isn't overly aggressive at blocking automatically generated emails.|